scala/scala-lang/blog/_posts/2021-01-19-scala-native-0.4-release.md

 val fnFromPtr: CFuncPtr0[CInt] = CFuncPtr.fromPtr[CFuncPtr0[CInt]](fnPtr)
 ```

-## New Garbage Collector
+## New garbage collector
-This release also adds a new Garbage Collector - Commix, a parallel mark and concurrent sweep GC, based on the well known Immix GC.
+This release also adds a new garbage collector - Commix, a parallel mark and concurrent sweep GC, based on the well known Immix GC.
 It reduces GC pause times by utilizing additional processor cores during mark and sweep phases.
 It was added soon after
 the 0.4.0-M2 release, but was only available via an unofficial snapshot.